midnightntwrk/midnight-trusted-setup/README.md

    proof correctly extends the chain of proofs, your PR will be merged and the next participant will take over.

-> [!WARNING] Participants will be given 24 hours to complete their update
+> [!WARNING] If a participant does not complete the process within 24 hours,
+> their submission will not be accepted and the next participant will be
+> invited to join.
-> process.
-After this time, their turn may be skipped.
-This is for the sake
-> of liveness, we DO NOT intend to censor anyone.
-(Note that running the
+> This is for the sake of liveness, we DO NOT intend to censor anyone.
-> update script itself only takes a few minutes on a commodity laptop.)
+> (Note that running the update script itself only takes a few minutes on a
+> commodity laptop.)

 Depending on the prerequisites of the participant, setting up a GitHub account and and a Rust installation may take some time as well.